AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-cannot-assign-user-role.md

 ---
-title: "Tasks: Cannot select user role when creating a task"
+title: 'Tasks: Cannot select user role when creating a task'
-description: "When a user is creating a task and attempts to assign a user role, the option to assign the role is not present, and the user cannot assign a user role.
-A workaround is available."
+description: When a user is creating a task and attempts to assign a user role, the option to assign the role is not present, and the user cannot assign a user role.
+A workaround is available.
 hidefromtoc: yes
 feature: Tasks
+exl-id: 11cb6538-708d-4004-9f8e-4bfd1053bb47
 ---
 # Tasks: Cannot select user role when creating a task

 >[!NOTE]